Axway/Cloud-Automation/APIM/Techlabs/Policy_Studio/Group_membership_quota_policy/Readme.md

 - "Silver" level: Access limited to 5 requests every 5 seconds;
 - "Bronze" level: 1 request every 5 seconds, default right for an unrecognized user.

-Let's go to the "Policy Studio", to the "Quota System" policy.
+Let's go to the **"Policy Studio"** and open the **"Quota System"** policy.
-Here are the new elements of the policy (on the light background) that you are going to implement:
+Here are the new elements of the policy (*on the light background*) that you are going to implement:

 ![policy_change_overview](./imgs/policy_change_overview.png)

 ### Modification of the "Quota System" policy
 Following authentication, once the user is identified, their group must be determined.
-The "Check Group Membership" filter is used to check whether a user belongs to a certain group.
+The **"Check Group Membership"** filter is used to check whether a user belongs to a certain group.
-- In the search zone, located at the top of the right-hand column, enter "check".
+- In the search zone, located at the top of the right-hand column, enter **"check"**.
-- Click on the "Check Group Membership" filter
+- Click on the **"Check Group Membership"** filter
-- Then click on the green arrow connecting the "Call 'Authentication'" filter to the "Set Message OK" filter
+- Then click on the green arrow connecting the **"Call 'Authentication'"** filter to the **"Set Message OK"** filter
 - The "Check Group Membership" filter will then be inserted on the selected arrow.
 ![check_group_membership_dad](./imgs/check_group_membership_dad.png)